Take the Time to Read the TOS

 Gratitude Helps — A Lot

-Just in the past 48 hours I was assisting someone who emailed me.
-First they didn’t fill out the correct form (didn’t read the link above the form they did complete), red flag #1.
-Then when I asked for more info and sent them to the correct form, they feigned that they were unable to do so.
-Red flag #2.
-I ran a test, no problems there.
-They provided more info, I provided an answer and how we could do business together.
+In the past 48 hours, I have been assisting someone who emailed me.
+First, they didn’t fill out the correct form (they didn’t read the link to a form that catered to their needs above the form they completed), which was red flag #1.
+Then, when I asked for more info and sent them to the correct form, they feigned that they “could not do so”—red flag #2.

 Approach and Gratitude Matters

-Then complete the form or signup/submission checking for accuracy and typos before clicking the Submit button.
+Then, complete the form or signup/submission, checking for accuracy and typos before clicking the Submit button.
 That’s what courteous Netizens do!